Coffee and weight loss, does caffeine hinder or help!

 Our social, cultural, and economic environments have dramatically changed in the last 12,000 years.
 The central fact that underlies all, or nearly all, of our health problems, is this: we are living in the Anthropocene with Pleistocene bodies.

 Therefore, in relation to coffee and weight loss, or if we want to improve our health, we should return to acting in ways that are more suitable for our bodies.
 This means eating, exercising, and sleeping more like our ancestors of 50,000 or 200,000 years ago.

-On most of the other pages of this website we explain how to do that with respect to eating and exercising.
+On most of the other pages of this website, we explain how to do that concerning eating and exercising.